bitwes/Gut/README.md

 	assert_true(false, "didn't work")

 ```

+## Creating tests
+All test scripts must extend the test class.
+* `extends "res://addons/gut/test.gd"`

+Each test script has optional setup and teardown methods that are called at various stages of execution.
+They take no parameters.
+ * `setup()`:  Ran before each test
+ * `teardown()`:  Ran after each test
+ * `prerun_setup()`:  Ran before any test is run
+ * `postrun_teardown()`:  Ran after all tests have run

+All tests in the test script must start with the prefix `test_` in order for them to be run.
+The methods must not have any parameters.
+* `func test_this_is_only_a_test():`

+Each test should perform at least one assert or call `pending` to indicate the test hasn't been implemented yet.

 # <a name="method_list"> Method List

-### <a name="test_methods"> Methods for Use in Tests
+### <a name="test_methods"> Asserting things
-These methods should be used in tests to make assertions about the things being tested.
-These methods are available to anything that inherits from the Test class (`extends "res://test/gut/gut.gd".Test`)
+These methods should be used in tests to make assertions.
+These methods are available to anything that inherits from the Test class (`extends "res://addons/gut/test.gd"`)
 * `pending(text="")` flag a test as pending, the optional message is printed in the GUI
 * `assert_eq(got, expected, text="")` assert got == expected and prints optional text
 * `assert_ne(got, not_expected, text="")` asserts got != expected and prints optional text